 Why should you buy this?
 It's a big MFP that does everything and does it well.

-Who is the Epson WorkForce Pro EC-4030 for?
+Who is the Epson WorkForce Pro WF-4730 for?
 Workgroups and small office users who need a fast printer.

-Why we picked the Epson WorkForce Pro EC-4030:
+Why we picked the Epson WorkForce Pro WF-4730:

-It's also speedy for its size: The printer has a 20 black-and-white ppm rating for printing and copying, and an ADF makes scans and copies speedy.
-The Epson WorkForce Pro EC-4030 also supports faxing for the rare times when you need to use that feature.
-The printer also sports all the reliable Epson features we love, including a solid touchscreen for controls, app management for setup, built-in wireless support for the office network, and more.
+It's also speedy for its size: The printer has a 20 ppm rating for printing and copying either B&W or color, and an ADF makes scans and copies speedy.
+The Epson WorkForce Pro WF-4730 also supports faxing for the rare times when you need to use that feature.
+Plus, the 500-sheet tray is larger than many printers offer at this size.
+The model also sports all the reliable Epson features we love, including a solid touchscreen for controls, app management for setup, built-in wireless support for the office network, and more.

 Fast duplexing wireless color laser printer